OpenSourceEconomics/lcm/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a bug report to help us improve lcm
+about: Create a bug report to help us improve PyLCM
 title: "BUG:"
 labels: "bug"
 ---

 - [ ] I have checked that this issue has not already been reported.

-- [ ] I have confirmed this bug exists on the latest version of lcm.
+- [ ] I have confirmed this bug exists on the latest version of PyLCM.

-- [ ] (optional) I have confirmed this bug exists on the `main` branch of lcm.
+- [ ] (optional) I have confirmed this bug exists on the `main` branch of PyLCM.

 ---